Women Tell All About Dating While Having Herpes

 Kayla, a 25-year-old woman, claims that her herpes discovery has improved her dating life.
 “My dating things haven’t changed all that much.”
 “Herpes has enabled me to be more sensitive with men who deserve my time and set limits with those who are merely looking to smash and pass,'” she says.
 Interestingly, Kayla stated that the most difficult aspect of dating herpes has been connecting with men who have it.

 “My encounter with H+ men hasn’t been enjoyable,” she says.
-“It seems that a few of them will join H+ support networks for little or no physical intimacy, engaging in sexual behaviors that I don’t particularly agree with.”
-“Regarding my dating experiences with H- males, I’ve discovered that they have been more tolerant of my condition.”
-I’ve had both favorable and unfavorable revelation results, and while the negative disclosure results didn’t merit a relationship, they were nonetheless polite in their refusal.”
+It appears that a few of them will join H+ support networks for little or no physical intimacy, engaging in sexual behaviours that I don’t particularly agree with.
+Regarding my dating experiences with H- males, I’ve found that they have been more tolerant of my condition.
+I’ve experienced both favourable and unfavourable revelation results, and while the negative disclosure results didn’t lead to a relationship, they nonetheless politely refused.

 Rochelle, a 27-year-old white girl with herpes, hasn’t had the same confident dating life as Kayla.
 Rochelle’s social standing has harmed her self-esteem.